microsoft/azure-blockchain-connector/README.md

 Now auth code flow and client credentials flow are supported.
 In auth code flow, you should provide **-tenant-id** and other args are not required.
 For client credentials flow, you must also provide **-client-id** and **-client-secret** values.

 **-tenant-id** *string*: required field id of the Azure Active Directory your Azure Blockchain Member belongs to.
-You can use both the domain string or the GUID string.
+You can use both the domain string and the GUID string.

 **-client-id** *string*: required in the client credentials flow, specifies the AAD application you want to use to access.